codingjoe/django-crontask/README.md

 ]
 ```

-Finally, you lauch the scheduler in a separate process:
+Finally, you launch the scheduler in a separate process:

 ```ShellSession
 python3 manage.py crontask